They were one of the earliest signees to the Grunge label, Sub Pop Records.

 Yamamoto eventually left the band to return to school.
 He couldn't stay away from music, though, and later joined the band Truly.

 Everman had been a member of Nirvana.
 He got the gig because there was an upcoming tour and he knew all of Soundgarden's songs.
+After touring with the band in 1990, he quit Soundgarden and joined the US Army, becoming a Ranger and serving tours in Afghanistan and Iraq.

 Cornell and Cameron joined members of Pearl Jam to form Temple of the Dog.
 This band was a tribute to the late Mother Love Bone singer Andrew Wood.